NOTE THIS IS EXPERIMENTAL FOR NOW

 #> generator distribution level vars

-Single-level generators use direct distribution parameters.
-Their multilevel forms use link-scale intercepts and random covariance terms.
+All predictor generator levels use fixed location or link-scale intercepts.
+Multilevel forms add random covariance terms.
 Here is a quick demonstration of various distribution families with single level data.

 families <- simulate_data(